fsainas/contracts-verification-benchmark/contracts/Lottery/README.md

 - **v1**: conformant to specification
 - **v2**: each player can only buy one ticket
-- **v3**: *decentralized lottery*, there is no manager and the `pickWinner()` pays a fee to anyone how calls it
+- **v3**: *decentralized lottery*, there is no manager and the `pickWinner()` pays a fee to anyone who calls it

 ## Properties